Like You (Bow Wow song)

 "Like You" is a song by American rapper Bow Wow featuring singer Ciara.
-It was written by Jermaine Dupri, Jaron Alston, and Johnta Austin, and produced by Dupri and Bryan Michael Cox for Bow Wow's fourth album Wanted (2005).
+It was written by Jermaine Dupri, Jaron Alston, and Johntá Austin, and produced by Dupri and Bryan Michael Cox for Bow Wow's fourth album Wanted (2005).
 The song includes the keyboard chord of New Edition's "I'm Leaving You Again" written by Jaron Alson, Ricky Bell, and Ralph Tresvant.
-"Like You" was released as the album's second single on July 12, 2005, reaching atop the Billboard Hot R&B/Hip-Hop Songs chart and peaking at number three on the Hot 100, giving Bow Wow his second top 10 hit on that chart, as was Ciara's fifth.
+"Like You" was released as the album's second single on July 12, 2005, reaching atop the Billboard Hot R&B/Hip-Hop Songs chart and peaking at number three on the Billboard Hot 100, giving Bow Wow his second top 10 hit on that chart, as was Ciara's fifth.
 The song also charted in the top 40 in countries like Ireland, Germany and the UK.
 To date, "Like You" remains Bow Wow's highest charting song.

 Commercial performance

-"Like You" debuted at number 63 on US Billboard Hot 100 for the week of August 6, 2005, while "Let Me Hold You" was in the top 5.
+"Like You" debuted at number 63 on US Billboard Hot 100 for the week of August 6, 2005, while Bow Wow's "Let Me Hold You" featuring Omarion was in the top 5.
 It moved fifteen spots to number 49 for the week of August 13, 2005.
 It entered the top 40 for the week of August 20, 2005, by moving twenty-four spots to number 25.
 It moved thirteen spots to number 12 for the week of August 27, 2005.
 It peaked at number three for the week of October 1, 2005, and stayed there for two weeks.
 It stayed on the chart for twenty-one weeks.
 It surpassed "Let Me Hold You" as Bow Wow's highest charting song on the Hot 100, giving him his second top 10 hit, as well as give Ciara her fifth top 10 hit.